• Skip to content

 • Decide what sort of cubbyhouse to make and then build it with your child.
 Be led by your child’s ideas.
 For example, ask your child where to put the cubbyhouse.
 Or if you’re cutting out windows from a cardboard box, see whether your child can mark where they want the windows.

 • When the cubbyhouse is ready, encourage your child to set it up the way they want it.
-Your child might like to bring some pillows, toys and books into the cubbyhouse.
+Your child might like to bring pillows, toys and books into the cubbyhouse.

 • Encourage your child to make the cubbyhouse into an imaginary place, like a fort, ship, office and so on.
 You could help your child to find supplies and equipment from the toy box or the kitchen.